 We are a clinical-stage biopharmaceutical company focused on developing novel, transformative medicines for neurological diseases.
-We were formed in January 2020 by Arena Pharmaceuticals, Inc. ("Arena") to advance a portfolio of centrally acting product candidates designed to be highly selective for specific G protein-coupled receptors ("GPCRs").
-Our small molecule product candidates were discovered out of the same platform at Arena that represents a culmination of more than 20 years of GPCR research.
-Our pipeline includes:
+We were formed in January 2020 by Arena Pharmaceuticals, Inc. (Arena) to advance a portfolio of centrally acting product candidates designed to be highly selective for specific G protein-coupled receptors (GPCRs).
+Our small molecule product candidates were discovered out of the same platform at Arena that represents a culmination of more than 20 years of world-class GPCR research.
+Arena was purchased by Pfizer, Inc. (Pfizer) on March 11, 2022 and is now a wholly-owned subsidiary of Pfizer.